siberianfox/tinygwiki/Connecting-TinyG.md

 * If not, go back and check your driver, your serial settings, your USB cable, and that you have a blue light and not blue smoke.
 For help from the command line enter 'h' for TinyG help, or '$h' for configuration help

 * **If you simply cannot connect try powering down the TinyG and quitting Coolterm (or your terminal program), powering back up and restarting the terminal.
 There is a known bug in the FTDI drivers that can cause this sometimes.**

+**Verify Flow Control**
+Once you are connected it's a good idea to verify you have the correct flow control settings

+* The default flow control for TinyG is XON, which uses the following settings:
+ * Coolterm: `XON` checked
+ * TinyG `$ex=1`

+* RTS/CTS flow control is also available.
+Both Coolterm and TinyG must be configured the with these settings:
+ * Coolterm: `CTS` checked
+ * Coolterm: `DTR` checked
+ * TinyG: `$ex=2`

 ## Wire Your Motors
 First, turn off the power to TinyG.
 Never connect or disconnect anything (except possibly USB) with the power on.